TABLE OF CONTENTS

 iOS

-• Distribution Certificate – this is a certificate that tells everything about a developer.
+• Distribution Certificate – This is a certificate that tells everything about a developer.
 You may only have one distribution certificate associated with your Apple Developer account.
 This certificate will be used for all of your apps.
-If that certificate expired you cannot update your apps anymore.
+Remember!
+If that certificate expires you cannot update your apps anymore.

-• Provisioning Profile – this is a certificate which is app-specific (each certificate for every app).
-That certificate is associated with the distribution certificate.
+• Provisioning Profile – This certificate is app-specific (unique for each app).
+It’s associated with the distribution certificate.
 If the distribution certificate expires – you have to renew provisioning too.
-Provisioning profiles expire after 12 months.
+Keep in mind that provisioning profiles expire after 12 months.

-• Push Notification Keys – that keys are related with push notifications, and it’s required by Expo.
-The reason is you can later enable push notification in the app by OTA updates, rather than submit it by store.
+• Push Notification Keys – These keys are related to push notifications, and they’re required by Expo.
+They enable you to activate push notifications within the app by OTA updates instead of having to submit an entirely new version to the app store.

 Summary in details